JavaTheNutt/web_app_dev_project_backend/README.md

 ## Extra features.
 * Stubbing/Mocking with SinonJS
-* External Integration tests run on a seperate port to the main application to allow the tests to be run while the server is running
+* External Integration tests run on a separate port to the main application to allow the tests to be run while the server is running
 * Full code coverage with Istanbul/NYC
 * Supertest integration for API endpoint testing
 * Babel transpilation of tests when run